hn/bsh-home-appliances/README.md

 #### Boot log

-A typical boot sequence just for the control board and control panel starts like this:
+A typical boot sequence just for the power module and user interface panel starts like this:

 ```
         LL   DS CC CC   MM MM MM MM   RR RR            ACK